 xls: An Excel file format used between 1997 and 2003, and still used in some organizations.
 As with xlsx, this file format provides more information than csv, but is not entirely reliable.
 Therefore, you may need to provide import specifications to the xls engine.
 Also note that the xls engine can read, but not write xls files.
 Any xls files read with the xls engine will be written as an xlsx file.
 Like the xlsx engine, the xls engine can only read the first sheet of a workbook.

 sas7bdat: Handles SAS® datasets.
 SAS® datasets provide better type information than either csv or Excel.
 In most cases, you will not need to define import specifications for SAS® datasets.
 The sas7bdat engine interprets empty strings, single blanks, and a single dot (".") as missing values.
-While the import of SAS® datasets is fairly reliable, sas7bdat files exported with the sas7bdat engine sometimes cannot be read by SAS® software.
+While the import of SAS® datasets is fairly reliable, sas7bdat files cannot be written or exported with the sas7bdat engine.
 In these cases, it is recommended to export to another file format, such as csv or dbf, and then import into SAS®.

 xpt: The SAS® transport file engine.
 Transport format is a platform independent file format.
 Similar to SAS® datasets, it provides data type information.
 In most cases, you will not need to define import specifications.
 The xpt engine also interprets empty strings, single blanks, and a single dot (".") as missing values.

 dbf: The DBASE file format engine.
 The DBASE engine was added to the libr package because many types of software can read and write in DBASE format reliably.
 Therefore it is a useful file format for interchange between software systems.
 The DBASE file format contains type information.